 History of Yamaha XS650

-When the first XS650 model was launched in 1968 at the Tokyo Motorshow, no one could predict that it will be Yamaha’s longest running and bestselling model.
+When the first XS650 model was launched in 1968 at the Tokyo Motorshow, no one could predict that it will be one of the bestselling Japanese bikes.

-The first four stroke model on which the whole series is based, was the legendary Yamaha XS1 650cc with its parallel air cooled twin engine and horizontally split crankcase.
-After initial hiccup by Yamaha with name changing from XS to TX and back in early 1970’s, the 1975 Yamaha XS 650 was born.
+The first four stroke model, on which the whole series is based, was the legendary Yamaha XS1 650cc.
+It had a parallel twin air cooled engine and gearbox in a unit construction with horizontally split crankcase.
+After an initial hiccup by Yamaha with the name changing from XS to TX and back in the early 1970s, the 1975 Yamaha XS 650 was born.

-The disadvantage of such configuration were vibrations at higher speed and tendency to wobble.
-The four stroke engine was designed to mimic the two stroke design with two pistons rising and falling together.
+The disadvantage of such configuration was engine vibration at higher speed and tendency to wobble.
+The four-stroke engine was designed to mimic the two-stroke design, with two pistons rising and falling together.
 Despite the handling issues, it was a great bike, it quickly became popular for its reliability, easy maintenance and the leak-proof crankcase.

 Putting aside the 1974 TX650A (first of the XS models confusingly marketer under TX), the XS650B was the first of the “Standard” series produced by Yamaha until 1979.
-This model had disc brake on front and drum brakes on rear wheels and new - more solid - frame to tackle the handling issues.
+This bike had disc brake on front and drum brakes on rear wheels and a new - more solid - frame to tackle the handling issues.
 New front forks were introduced on the 1977 XS650D model, going from 34mm to 35mm in diameter.
-The E & F models were the last standard "café racer" models introduced by Yamaha, the hunger for cruiser style custom motorcycles just took over and production had to adapt.
+The E & F models were the last standard "café racer" models, the hunger for cruiser style custom motorcycles just took over and production had to adapt.

 Yamaha XS650 Special